Take Blood Thinners

 Many doctors prescribe warfarin (Coumadin) because it's much less expensive, and doctors have used it for a long time.
 But you'll need to get your blood tested often to make sure the dose is correct.
 Certain foods, supplements, and other medicines can also affect the way warfarin works.

 One of the biggest concerns when you take these medications is the risk of bleeding.
 Even a minor cut could bleed a lot.
 Patients taking the drug Pradaxa can be giving idarucizumab (Praxbind) used in emergencies to reverse the blood-thinning.
 Call your doctor if you fall, get hit, or bump your head.
 You may be bleeding inside where you can't see it.
+Learn more about blood thinners and how they work.

 Wear Compression Stockings